Last Updated on November 16, 2023 by Electricalvolt

-The major difference between the magnetic field and the magnetic flux is that the magnetic field is the region in which moving charges and poles experience a force. whereas, the magnetic flux is the strength of magnetic lines produced by a magnet.
+The major difference between the magnetic field and the magnetic flux is that the magnetic field is the region in which moving charges and poles experience a force.
+In comparison, the magnetic flux is the strength of magnetic lines produced by a magnet.
 We shall discuss the other minor differences in this post.

 - Magnetic field strength